Claudinho (footballer, born 1997): Red Bull Bragantino

 On 24 April 2019, after Red Bull Brasil's merger with Bragantino to create Red Bull Bragantino, Claudinho's loan was renewed until the end of 2020.
 He became a key unit for the club during the 2019 Campeonato Brasileiro Série B, contributing with ten goals as the club achieved promotion as champions; in September, RB Bragantino bought the 50% of his federative rights belonging to Ponte Preta, and he signed a contract until 2023.

 Claudinho was also a regular starter in the 2020 season, and scored his first Série A goal on 9 August, netting a last-minute equalizer in a 1–1 away draw against former club Santos.
 The following 6 January, after impressing in the league, he further extended his deal until 2024.

 Zenit

 On 7 August 2021, after winning the gold medal at the Tokyo Olympics with Brazil, Russian club FC Zenit Saint Petersburg announced the signing of Claudinho from RB Bragantino.
 On 13 August 2021, he signed a five-year contract with Zenit.

 In his first season at Zenit Claudinho was elected the best player of the 2021/22 season of the Russian Championship by athletes who work in the Russian first division.
 He participated in 31 games, where he scored 10 goals and scored three assists.

 On 22 July 2022, Claudinho extended his contract with Zenit until 2027.
+In August 2024, he extended his contract with Zenit to June 2028.

+Al Sadd

+On 22 January 2025, Zenit announced Claudinho's transfer to Al Sadd in Qatar.